Your cart is currently empty!

 Fruits and vegetables are naturally rich in antioxidants.

 Exercise affects your energy levels by way of a very simple mechanism.
 When the body makes ATP, the main ingredients are oxygen and glucose.
 Physical activity provides increased amounts of oxygen for this process.
+If you’re wondering how to boost ATP energy – exercise is a good starting point.

-Research shows that aerobic physical activity, and especially high intensity interval training also supports the cells in making proteins necessary to synthesize ATP.
-The results of one study discovered an increase in mitochondrial capacity increases by a staggering 49 percent, and almost 69 percent in older volunteers.
+Research shows that aerobic physical activity, and especially high-intensity interval training, also supports the cells in making proteins necessary to synthesize ATP.
+The results of one study discovered an increase in mitochondrial capacity increases by a staggering 49 percent and almost 69 percent in older volunteers.
 This significantly slowed down cellular aging in the participants.

 The Japanese practice of shinrin-yoku is the best example of how spending time in nature can support your overall well-being and increase your energy levels.
 The term literally translates to forest bathing.
 It’s not about actual bathing – it simply refers to the practice of immersing oneself in nature, and spending time in the forest.
 The effects of the fresh air as well as the almost meditative mental state are measurable and proven.
 This practice has a positive effect on metabolic disorders, increases the amount of oxygen cells get, and lowers oxidative stress.